Legal history of income tax in the United States: Expansion in the definition of income

 Other commentators noted that if "severability" were to be considered a touchstone for the definition of income, it followed that a number of sales or exchanges of property that did not involve immediate realization through severance would not be taxable.
 Realizing that the "one size fits all" definition of income in Eisner v.
 Macomber was too broad, the U.S. Supreme Court reconsidered the idea of severability in Helvering v.
 Bruun.
 In this case, the Court addressed the question of whether or not a lessor recognizes income from the receipt of a leasehold improvement made by a lessee during the lease when the improvement reverts to the lessor at the end of the lease.
 In ruling that the value of the improvement was taxable, the Court noted that not every gain need be realized in cash to be taxable.
-There was a clear increase in the taxpayer's wealth, and this increase did not have to be severed to recognize such increase as income for federal income tax purposes.
+The court held that, "gain may occur as a result of exchange of property, payment of the taxpayer's indebtedness, relief from a liability, or other profit realized from the completion of a transaction."
+The court did not address whether the 16th amendment definition of income included the increase in value of property already held.

 In subsequent cases, the U.S. Supreme Court distanced itself further from the Eisner v.
 Macomber definition of income and dependence of that definition on the concept of severability.
 For example, in Commissioner v.
 Glenshaw Glass Co., the Court ruled that punitive damages recovered under a violation of anti-trust laws were included in gross income, and that the language of Section 22 (now Internal Revenue Code Section 61) clearly showed the intent of Congress to exert "the full measure of its taxing power."
 In referencing its previous definition of income in Eisner v.
 Macomber, the Court noted that "in distinguishing gain from capital, the definition had served a useful purpose.
 But it was not meant to provide a touchstone to all future gross income questions."